padmick/tomorrowlandwiki/summer/global_journey.md

 Travellers who arrive on Thursday and are staying in a hostel or hotel can go to [Invited Brussels](https://www.tomorrowland.com/en/global-journey/experiences/invited-brussels).
 An official Global Journey pre-party on a unique location in Brussels on Thursday evening.
 Feel the magic and meet new friends.

 Travellers who return home on Tuesday are offered a [Detox Day](https://www.tomorrowland.com/en/global-journey/detox-day).
 On Monday you can recover from the Madness at a unique location with some relaxing and healthy activities.

+# Friendship Travel Packages

+Global Journey offers you the ultimate way to experience Tomorrowland with a group of friends.
+You can choose between a B&B, apartment, house or a Train Hostel located in Brussels.

+The Tomorrowland Magic can already start at your home.
+Global Journey offers to pick you and your friends up at a location within 200km from the accommodation you have chosen which is unique compared to other travel packages.

+**Friendship Travel Packages Include:**

+- Accommodation
+- Tomorrowland Ticket - Full Madness Pass (Regular or Comfort)
+- Daily Newspaper
+- Tomorrowland Souvenir Bag
+- Daily transfers to Tomorrowland and back
+- Transfer to and from the accommodation (max distance from the accommodation is 200km.
+For example from airport to accommodation)

+**Accommodation**

+You can choose between these accommodation types:

+- Bed & Breakfast
+- House or Villa
+- Apartment
+- Train Hostel

+# Discover Europe

+Global Journey offers you a unique travel adventure to Discover Europe in a different way.
+Your trip takes you to 3, 4 or 5 European cities and a weekend of Magic.

+In each city a program with different activities invites you to connect and make friends with people from all over the world.

+A local Discover Europe host will welcome you at each destination and will assure you make most out of your trip.

+On top you will receive a special Discover Europe Travel Guide, including recommendations by locals & Dj’s for the best bars, the nicest restaurants and the hottest clubs.

+**All Packages Include:**

+- Arrival on Monday July 6th, Thursday July 9th or Sunday July 12th
+- Travel 19 - 15 – 13 or 12 days
+- Visit 5 – 4 or 3 European cities
+- Accommodation (DreamVille and/or Hostel or Hotel)
+- Tomorrowland Ticket - Full Madness Pass (Regular or Comfort)
+- Transport between your first city and your last city
+- All necessary transfers
+- Discover Europe Host
+- Discover Europe Activities – see below
+- Tomorrowland Souvenir Bag
+- Discover Europe Welcome Gift in each city
+- Discover Europe Travel Guide
+- Newspaper during Tomorrowland

+**Cities**

+During the Discover Europe journey, you can choose up to 5 European cities.

+- Amsterdam
+- Barcelona
+- Berlin
+- Ibiza
+- Paris
+- Prague
+- Brussels